asihotang/andreascode/content/authors/admin/_index.md

 _Hi!
 My name is Andreas Sihotang and you can call me Andreas._

 I am a PhD candidate in Public Affairs at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
-I recieved my BA in Political Science from the [University of Louisiana at Lafayette](https://politicalscience.louisiana.edu) _(Geaux Cajuns!)_.
-Professionally, my research interests include American state politics, American political institutions, interest groups, and legislative expertise.
-My dissertation research focuses on the procedural expertise state legislatures, committees, and legislators accrue through time and how (or if) they replace this expertise in the face of shorter time horizons.
+I recieved my MA in Conflict Transformation from the [Eastern Mennonite University](https://emu.edu).
+My research interests include public participation, civic engagement, collaborative governance, public and nonprofit management, and organizational performance.
+My dissertation research focuses on the the effect of different types of public participation on different indicators of organizational performance.

 You can download a copy of my Curriculum Vitae {{< staticref "Sihotang_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
-I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, scrolling on Twitter to find new sneakers to buy, or speedrunning a video game... or probably a combination of all three.
+I love travelling and outdoor activities during my free time.